Clean Air Blog

 Build up indoors unless removed

-If you can see or smell smoke, assume PM2.5 is elevated.
+If you can see or smell smoke, assume PM2.5 levels are high

 2. Keeping Smoke Out of Your Home

-Health NZ’s general advice during smoke events is simple:
+Health New Zealand’s general advice during smoke events is simple:

 Stay indoors if possible